ABC Blog

 Use Scented Deterrents

-Borrow a cat or dog and let the animal mark its territory near where the rats are staying.
-This signals to rodents that there’s a potential predator around and should encourage them to leave.
+Borrow a cat or dog and let the animal mark its territory near where the rats stay.
+This signals to rodents that there’s a potential predator and should encourage them to leave.
 Rats also hate ammonia.

 Use Taste Deterrents

 Wasabi.
 Hot pepper sauce.
 Ammonia.
-If you notice rats chewing on something—like, for example, wires—douse the problem with something spicy or with another type of strong taste, and you can send them scurrying.
+If you notice rats chewing on something—like, for example, wires—douse the problem with something spicy or with another type of pungent taste, you can send them scurrying.

 Experiment With Live Traps

-It’s not hard to find cage and trip-traps designed for rats.
-Once they spring the trap, they become stuck inside and can be removed at your leisure.
+It’s not hard to find cages and trip traps designed for rats.
+They become stuck inside once they spring the web and can be removed at your leisure.
 The issue with live traps is that they are time-consuming and not legal everywhere.
 Before you buy any, make sure local law allows you to use them.

 Remove Food Sources

 Want the rats to go?
-Figure out what they’re eating and remove anything that might attract these rodents, so they have to forage farther and farther away to survive.
+Figure out what they’re eating and remove anything that might attract these rodents, so they must forage farther and farther away to survive.
 Eventually, they’ll realize that it makes no sense to stay on your property when their food source is elsewhere.

 Remove Hiding Spots

 Where do rats hide?
-Look at any cracks and crevices in and around your home’s exterior, as well as dense vegetation.
+Look at any cracks and crevices in and around your home’s exterior and dense vegetation.
 Block up holes.
 Rip up areas they like to hide under.
-Keep the area generally clean.
+Keep the site generally clean.
 It has been shown that this is just as effective as poison at getting rid of rats and even more effective at keeping them away.

 ABC Can Take Care Of Your Rat Problem

-You can employ any of these methods on your own, but each of them has problems.
+You can employ any of these methods independently, but each has problems.
 Some are only minimally or temporarily effective.
 Others require specific skill sets or take a lot of work.
-If you’re struggling to deal with a rat or mice problem on your own, get in touch with ABC Home & Commercial Services.
-We’ll not only handle the hard work for you, but also give you the tools you need to ensure no rats or mice return once you’ve kicked them out.
+If you’re struggling to deal with a rat or mouse problem alone, contact ABC Home & Commercial Services.
+We’ll handle the hard work for you and give you the tools you need to ensure no rats or mice return once you’ve kicked them out.

 Learn More